 11 Bulletproof Facts About Sledge Hammer!

 Although its run was short-lived, ABC’s mid-1980s cop spoof Sledge Hammer! made a significant imprint in the minds of primetime viewers.
 David Rasche starred as the title character, a trigger-happy police detective who “shot first and asked questions never.”
-In honor of the 30th anniversary of the show’s premiere on September 23, 1986, we’ve got a few facts about the series that should hit the mark.
+In honor of the 30th anniversary of the show’s series finale on February 12, 1988, we’ve got a few facts about the series that should hit the mark.

 1. IT WAS THOUGHT UP BY A TEENAGER.

 In 1971, 10-year-old Alan Spencer snuck into a screening of Clint Eastwood’s Dirty Harry by buying a ticket to Fiddler on the Roof and switching theaters once he was inside.
 Impressed by the movie and its sequels, Spencer decided to write a script lampooning the renegade cop trope.
 At 16, he began circulating Sledge Hammer! around the business to readers who didn’t understand the kind of satire Spencer was aiming for.
 One agent called it “the work of someone with serious mental problems.”